puzzleshark/contextcad/README.md

 There are different contexts which supply different APIs.

 ### `solids_workbench`
-Then solids workbench is activated from the current "bench" via
+The solids workbench is activated from the current "bench" via
 ```
 with bench.solids_workbench() as bench:
     # some stuff here